The Mongols invade Hungary

 But by 1300 AD, the Mongol Empire was mostly leaving Europe alone.
 Hungary grew rich and powerful again.
 A new dynasty ruled Hungary under King Charles I. (He was a great-grandson of Louis VIII of France.)
 Charles built alliances with his neighbor, the Holy Roman Empire.
 He also married Elizabeth, whose brother Casimir was the king of Poland.
 Charles died in 1342, and Elizabeth ruled after him in cooperation with their teenage son Louis.

 When the Black Death killed Louis’ young wife, Elizabeth found a new wife for him: another Elizabeth.
 The first Elizabeth promoted the interests of Hungarian women.
 She helped them inherit their fathers’ property.
 She also opened many Franciscan monasteries in Hungary.
 But the Franciscans didn’t like the Jews.
 They convinced Elizabeth to throw all Jewish Hungarians out of Hungary in 1360, though they returned four years later.

 When her brother Casimir died in 1370, Elizabeth added Poland to her kingdom.
 So she ruled most of eastern Europe, from Lithuania in the north-east to northern Italy in the south-west.
 In 1375, when she was 70 years old, Elizabeth retired to a monastery.
+That was like a nursing home.
 She died there five years later.
 Her son Louis died two years after her.

 More women rule Hungary